corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-running.md

 This step will take some time to complete.

-8. While waiting for the containers to start, you can monitor logs by running this command:
+8. Wait for the nodes to run.
+You can monitor nodes starting by using the following command:

-`docker-compose -f docker-compose.yaml logs -f `
+`corda-cli network wait -n missionmars-network`

-**Step result:** When you see a message saying `SSH server listening on port : 22222` appearing three times in the terminal window, it means that all the nodes are up and you can proceed to the next step.
+This command inspects the logs every few seconds until all the nodes are ready.

 9. Deploy your CorDapp to all the nodes in the running network using this command: